-- B7.15-2 The sign must relate to a business, service, activity or event that is located within the Rangitikei District. - B7.15-3 A sign advertising a local business must not be located before an earlier town or village in which the product or service is produced.
+- B7.15-2 The sign must relate to a business that is located, service, activity or an event that will take place, is located within the Rangitikei District. - B7.15-3 A sign advertising a local business must not be located before an earlier a town or village other than the one from in which the business operates product or service is produced.

-- B7.15-4 The following activities are restricted discretionary activities in the Rural Zone: - a) any activity that would otherwise be a permitted or controlled activity, which does not occur within outstanding natural features and landscapes identified in schedule C4, but which fails to comply with any one or more of the standards for that rule in the Rural Zone or the general rules and standards; - b) intensive farming\; - c) quarrying\ - d) new marae\, or community activities\; - e) relocated buildings\ - f) co-location of masts, radio and telecommunications equipment where the height exceeds the permitted activity standard - B7.15-5 The matters over which the Council will exercise its discretion are: - a) the effect of the particular non-compliance on the environment, including the cumulative or combined effect of non-compliances;
+The following activities are restricted discretionary activities in the Rural Zone:

+- a) any activity that would otherwise be a permitted or controlled activity, which does not occur within outstanding natural features and landscapes identified in schedule C4, but which fails to comply with any one or more of the standards for that rule in the Rural Zone or the general rules and standards;

+- b) intensive farming;

+- c) quarrying

+- d) new marae, or community activities;

+- e) relocated buildings

+- f) co-location of masts, radio and telecommunications equipment where the height exceeds the permitted activity standard

+a) the effect of the particular non-compliance on the environment, including the cumulative or combined effect of non-compliances;